 Shades: 1 included with kit | Dry Time: Air-dry 2 minutes

 The Nailboo Essentials Dip Kit is our pick for the best dip powder nail kit overall, a high-quality formula that comes with four colors that you can pick.
 DIY dip novices will appreciate that Revel Dip Powder Starter Kit comes with every tool and accessory you could need to master the dipping process.
 The Dipwell Dip Nail Starter Kit-French Set is great if you love French tips, but if you prefer a bold red mani, check out the Honey Joy Dipping Powder Kits, which also boasts a very non-damaging formula.

 What to Look For in a Dip Powder Nail Kit

-Also known as a non-acid primer, you’ll definitely want a kit that contains one of these as it’s an essential prep step that will ensure subsequently good application, says Totty.
+Also known as a non-acid primer, you’ll definitely want a kit containing one of these as it’s an essential prep step that will ensure a good application, says Totty.

 Similarly, you’ll also want to make sure your kit comes with an activator, a chemical that’s used to dry the dip base and greatly speeds up the process, Totty says.

 A variety of colors

 Totty suggests choosing a kit that comes with a variety of colored powders.
 Not only does this give you more options to play and experiment with, but it’s also a good way to ensure you’re getting the most bang for your buck.